 BD = .413 • 4.24 = 1.75

 At the front of the key, at the player's finger, we have key dip and downweight, and at the striking end, we have blow distance and hammerweight.
 In between are the three levers and friction.
 Embracing all are action balance (weighoff) and inertia.
 The puzzle of how best to push and pull the details into a better configuration becomes unavoidable when one or more elements are unacceptable.
-Fortunately for the problem solver, a number of elements must remain the same or become very definite alternatives, limiting the possibilities.
+Fortunately for the problem solver, some of the elements must remain the same or become very specific alternatives, limiting the possibilities.

-For both musical and mechanical reasons, standard dimensional and tonal expectations should remain a priority.
-This does not imply adherence to a published specification.
-To me, for instance, key height is determined by enough front keypin in the front bushing and enough balance keypin protruding from the balance bushing, combined with no visual gap between top of keyslip and bottoms of keys plus enough gap between tops of keys and bottom of fallboard.
-A manufacturer's number specifying the distance from keybed to, say, the underside of a natural keytop may or may not be helpful, but it certainly should not argue with the as-is pragmatics.
+For both musical and mechanical reasons, standard dimensional and tonal expectations should remain our priority guidelines.
+The published specification is of secondary importance.
+Key height, for instance, must provide enough front keypin in the front bushing and enough balance keypin protruding from the balance bushing combined with no visual gap between top of keyslip and bottoms of keys and enough gap between tops of keys and bottom of fallboard - regardless of a discrepancy with the spec sheet.

 If our customer wants a change in the way their action plays, a series of changes may be required.
 On the other hand, if a shallow dip and a long blow distance have aftertouch in a piano with a heavy action, one change may solve a series of problems!
 The tradeoffs form a spectrum of possibilities that mostly involve choosing priorities.
 The numbers, when they fall within the expected range and have continuity and consistency, disappear from view.
 Whatever the balance of considerations, weighing off will help to assure customer happiness.